JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_08/theory.md

     -\text{minimize}\qquad -f(x).
 ```

 This trick has a neat consequence: All numerical and theoretical results are derived only for minimization problems.
-If we deal with a maximization problem, we convert it first to an optimization problem and then use the known results.
+If we deal with a maximization problem, we convert it first to a minimization problem and then use known results.